• About

 For my Visual Learners

 Draw to Know It is a really good resource for students who are visual learners.
 I personally love pictures.
 My biology I professor at my undergraduate university instilled this type of learning in me way back when and since then, I have used the technique to learn by drawing out pathways, biological systems, electrophysiology problems, and more.
 Draw to Know It helps out with the first step of understanding what exactly you should be drawing.
 I love it for big-picture concepts in physiology.
 Whether you are a high school student or medical student, there are so many different packages with this program.
 I am def obsessed with Draw to Know It and highly recommend.
-If you are interested, use the code below
+If you are interested, use the code below for a discount for 15% off!

 15% Coupon Code: HJN87TP2J